jremington/LSM9DS1-AHRS/README.md

 SENSOR CALIBRATION

 Gyro, magnetometer and accelerometer calibration is required, for each sensor individually.
-The Arduino program LSM9DS1_cal_data.ino collects gyro data and calculates the gyro offset (while the sensor is held still), then output 300 accelerometer and magnetometer data points, while the user slowly and carefully rotates the sensor in 3D.
+The Arduino program LSM9DS1_cal_data.ino collects gyro data and calculates the gyro offset (while the sensor is held still), then collects about 300 accelerometer and magnetometer data points, while the user slowly and carefully rotates the sensor in 3D.

-You then need to create two separate comma separated value (.csv) file, one each for the magnetometer and accelerometer x,y,z values, and use them for the final calibration steps.
+You need to cut/paste/copy the output data on the serial monitor, then create two separate comma separated value (.csv) file, one each for the magnetometer and accelerometer x,y,z values, and use them for the final calibration steps.

 General magnetometer calibration approaches are described in this excellent blog article: